 It does this by cloaking your internet traffic with layers of encryption, and then routing it through a VPN server.
 This means no one can view what you’re doing, or see where you’re geographically based.

-Regardless of whether you’re in an educational establishment or not, we would recommend using a VPN for most situations.
+Whether you’re in an educational establishment, or you simply don’t have private internet access, we would recommend using a VPN for most situations.
 It’s a simple and effective way to enhance security, and will keep you safe even when using unsecured public Wi-Fi.

 A VPN at school can be useful for several reasons.
 Before going further, however, it’s worth noting that every educational establishment will use a slightly different system, and not all of these points will necessarily be applicable in your school.

 The primary function of a VPN is to keep your personal data safe.
-When you’re in school, you’ll probably be connecting to a shared Wi-Fi network along with many other pupils and teachers.
+When you’re in school, or using a school computer, you’ll probably be connecting to a shared Wi-Fi network along with many other pupils and teachers.

-Since there’s no way you can be sure that the Wi-Fi router is secure, you can use a VPN for school to keep your connection safe, even if the network itself is compromised.
+Since there’s no way you can be sure that the Wi-Fi router is secure, you can use a VPN for school to keep your connection safe and secure your web traffic, even if the network itself is compromised.

 For obvious reasons, some words and phrases are banned by school networks.
 That can be a problem, however, because word-based firewalls are pretty blunt instruments, and can often ban perfectly inoffensive words by accident.